talha1896/Arch2hack/README.md

 - {2} hacking tools only
 - It wil install hacking tools only.suitable for other Arch base distros like manjaro or garuda.

-# Note
-Before running this script it is recommended to Enable multilib repository. you can ebable by removing #comments from pacman.conf file located at /etc/pacman.conf as sudo user.

 ## Tips